Vietnam operations of footwear giant Pou Chen hit by COVID-19 curbs

-HANOI, July 14 (Reuters) - Taiwan's Pou Chen Corp (9904.TW), the world's largest manufacturer of branded athletic and casual footwear, suspended on Wednesday operations at its plant in Ho Chi Minh City as COVID-19 curbs hit factories in the country's business hub.
+HANOI, July 14 (Reuters) - Taiwan’s Pou Chen Corp, the world’s largest manufacturer of branded athletic and casual footwear, suspended on Wednesday operations at its plant in Ho Chi Minh City as COVID-19 curbs hit factories in the country’s business hub.

 Production at its Pouyuen Vietnam business in Ho Chi Minh City, the epicentre of the country’s worst coronavirus outbreak, will be suspended for 10 days, the health ministry said in a statement.